-- administrator and tax consultant;

-- accountant and tax consultant; or

-- tax consultant and civil-law notary.
+- lawyer and civil-law notary; or - tax consultant and civil-law notary.

 In practice, there is sometimes uncertainty regarding which reporting code an institution should use for a Wwft report.
 This arises because - based on the Wwft - these legal entities must register separately with FIU-NL for each professional activity.